Find a code or term

 - Approval – It usually means that the Department of Buildings has reviewed the filing, found no unresolved objections, and allowed the application or permit to move forward. in simple words approval is the stage when the NYC Department of Buildings reviews a filing or plan and accepts it as compliant enough to move forward.

-- AR299 – Form AR-299 is used to register large boilers with the NYC Department of Environmental Protection (DEP).
+- AR-299 – This is a form used to register large boilers with the NYC Department of Environmental Protection (DEP).
 If your building boiler is bigger than a certain size, you must file this form and renew it before it expires.

 - Attestation – Attestation is a formal statement that the information in a filing is true, correct, or complete to the best of the filer’s knowledge.